 Some days, changing into your workout clothes, schlepping all the way to the gym and powering through a full one-hour workout (complete with warm-up and cooldown) isn’t in the cards.
 We get it.
 Fortunately, you don’t have to let your muscles turn entirely to mush, either.
 We teamed up with New York Pilates founder and former pro ballerina Heather Andersen to bring you four butt-firming Pilates moves you can do anywhere.

 “Jane Fonda” Side Leg Lifts

 Lie on your side with your bottom knee bent for stability (basically so you don’t fall over).
-Extend your leg, keeping it in line with the body.
-Lift and lower the leg 20 times, then do 20 dinner-plate-sized circles in each direction.
+Extend your top leg, keeping it in line with your body.
+Lift and lower your top leg 20 times, then do 20 dinner-plate-sized circles in each direction.
+Switch sides and repeat.

-The Challenge: Keep your pelvis totally stable and maintain your abdominal engagement so that the only thing that moves is your leg.
+The challenge: Keep your pelvis stable and maintain your abdominal engagement so that the only thing moving is your leg.

 Kneeling Side Leg Lifts

 Kneel down on all fours, with your hands under your shoulders and your knees under your hips.Extend one leg out to the side, then lift and lower 20 times.
 Repeat with the opposite leg.

 The challenge: As you move your leg, use your glutes to keep your spine and pelvis stable.